Solenoid voltmeter: Comparison with moving coil meters

 For "go/no go" testing, there is no need to read the scale as application of AC power creates a perceivable vibration and sound within the meter.
 This feature makes the tester very handy in noisy, poorly illuminated, or very bright surroundings.
 The meter can be felt, the more it jumps the higher the voltage.

 Solenoid voltmeters draw appreciable current in operation.
 When testing power supply circuits, a high-impedance connection (that is, a nearly open-circuit fault such as a burned switch contact or wire joint) in the power path might still allow enough voltage/current through to register on a high-impedance digital voltmeter, but it probably can't actuate the solenoid voltmeter.
 For use with high impedance circuit applications, however, they are not so good, as they draw appreciable current and therefore alter the voltage being measured.
 They can be used to test residual-current devices (GFCIs) because the current drawn trips most RCDs when the solenoid voltmeter is connected between the live and earth conductors.

 Some manufacturers include a continuity test lamp function in a solenoid meter; these use the same probes as the voltage test function.
 This feature is useful when testing the status of contacts in energized circuits.
 The continuity light displays if the contact is closed, and the solenoid voltmeter shows voltage presence if open (and energized).

-Disadvantages

 In contrast to multimeters, solenoid voltmeters have no other built-in functions (such as the ability to act as an ammeter, ohmmeter, or capacitance meter); they are just simple, easy-to-use power voltmeters.
 Solenoid voltmeters are useless on low-voltage circuits (for example, 12 volt circuits).
 The basic range of the voltmeter starts at around 90V (AC or DC).

 Solenoid voltmeters are not precise.
 For example, there would be no reliably perceptible difference in the reading between 220 VAC and 240 VAC.

 They are meant for intermittent operation.
-They draw a moderate amount of power from the circuit under test and can overheat if used continuous monitoring.
+They draw a moderate amount of power from the circuit under test and can overheat if used for continuous monitoring.

 The low impedance and low sensitivity of the tester may not show high-impedance connections to a voltage source, which can still source enough current to cause a shock hazard.